cloudcompass/stackbutton/README.md

       port: blah, // defaults to 27017 if omitted
       user: 'blah', // or omit if not relevant
       password: 'blah', // or omit if not relevant
-      database: 'blah' // or omit if not relevant
+      database: 'blah', // or omit if not relevant
+      adapter: 'sails-mongo'
     }
   };